Update: The shopping cart trick isn’t working to avoid a hard inquiry for everyone. So, use this method at your own risk.

-Apply for Credit Card Through Store Website
+5. Apply for a Credit Card at the Store Website

 Next, add a few items to your shopping cart — don’t worry, you’re not actually going to buy them.
 Pick a few items rather than one large item, and shoot for about $100 worth of merchandise.
 Once you’ve window shopped, head to the checkout page.